davidbonnet/astring/README.md

 ## Build system

 The source of Astring is written in JavaScript 6 and located at `src/astring.js`.
-It is compiled down to (slower) JavaScript 5 file located at `dist/astring.min.js` using [Browserify](http://browserify.org) and [Babel](http://babeljs.io/) by running:
+It is compiled down to a (slower) JavaScript 5 file located at `dist/astring.min.js` using [Browserify](http://browserify.org) and [Babel](http://babeljs.io/) by running:
 ```bash
 npm install
 ```